ucarfurkan/london-housing/README.md

 Let's see how to test that endpoints.
 Use this steps to start the project on your local:
 1. Clone the project with following command: `git clone https://github.com/ucarfurkan/london-housing.git`
+2. Change the application.properties in order to access your own database.
+Then import the following dataset into the database: https://www.kaggle.com/datasets/arnavkulkarni/housing-prices-in-london (name of the database must be "london_housing" and name of the table must be "houses".)
-2. Move to the project file, then write `mvn clean package`
+3. Move to the project file, then write `mvn clean package`
-3. Open your browser, go to the http://localhost:8080/swagger-ui/index.html
+4. Open your browser, go to the http://localhost:8080/swagger-ui/index.html

 You will see all endpoints that project has in it.
 **1- update:** There are parameters, like: id, propertyName, price, houseType, area, bedrooms, bathrooms, receptions, location, city, and postalCode.
 Only id is required.
 When the operation is performed, the House object of the entered id will be found, and the non-empty values that are desired to be updated will be replaced with the value of the found object.
 If no value other than the id is given, the operation will send the House object with that id.